COREmanager Documentation

 To set up the configuration:

-1. Create an XML handler configuration:
+1. Create an XML processing module configuration:

 Sample file